-Your nose is of particular importance for your overall appearance.
-Fir the nose tob e cosmetically pleasing, its various parts should be in balanced harmony with each other.
-These parts include the nasal dorsum, the sidewalls, the nasal tip, and the columella.
-A nose is perceived as beautiful, if it looks natural and does not distract attention from the remainder of the face.
+A harmonious nasal shape is of particular importance for an attractive appearance of your face.
+For your nose to look pleasing, it is important that its various segments are in balanced harmony with each other.
+The various parts of the nose include the nasal dorsum, the sidewalls, the nasal tip, and the columella.
+A nose is perceived as beautiful, when it looks natural and does not distract attention from the remainder of the face.
 Beside its appearance, the nose also serves important functions like breathing.
-Breathing freely reduces your stress level, allows for sound sleep and improves your immune system.
+The ability to breathe freely through your nose reduces your stress level, allows for sound sleep and improves your immune system.
 The warming and humidifying function of the nose is also of great importance for your well-being.
-Not at last, your nose should feel naturally soft to touch.
+Moreover, your nose should feel naturally soft to touch.

 Rhinoplasty requires great skill, artistry, and experience to consistently achieve favorable results.
 Dr. Gassner feels that is equally important to create a beautiful looking and naturally feeling external nose as it is important to improve and preserve the important functions of the nose: breathing, warming and humidifying the air.

-Deformities of the nose that can be corrected with rhinoplasty surgery include: a dorsal hump, a crooked nose, a wide tip and dorsum, a long or short nose, a hanging nasal tip and asymmetries of the nose.
+Changes of nasal shape that can be corrected with rhinoplasty surgery include: a dorsal hump, a crooked nose, a wide tip and dorsum, a long or short nose, a hanging nasal tip and asymmetries of the nose.

 Computer Simulation before Nasal Surgery with morphing software allows Dr. Gassner to simulate your possible result after rhinoplasty (nasal surgery).
 This method is particularly suitable to show possible changes in the view from the side (profile).
 For example, the removal of a nasal hump, the augmentation of a nasal saddle, the elevation of a droopy nasal tip or the reduction in size of a nose that is too large can be shown before surgery.